 The longer and more complex your password is, the harder and the longer it takes for hackers to “crack” because more complex passwords require much greater computing power and time.

-Here are some hints on how to secure WordPress from hackers us
+Here are some tips on how to create a strong password to secure WordPress from hackers

 - Every password should be at least 12 characters